-Fayetteville State University and North Carolina Statute, (General Statue 130A 152-157), requires that all students present documented proof of specific immunizations.
+North Carolina Statute (General Statue 130A 152-157) requires that all students present documented proof of specific immunizations.
 The required immunizations are listed on the Immunization Record & Medical History Form required of all students prior to registration.
-Immunization Record and Medical History Forms are available at Student Health Services located in the Spaulding Building.
+Immunization Record and Medical History Forms are available at Student Health Services and online on the Student Health Services website.
 All medical information is confidential and is not divulged without the written consent of the student or parent/legal guardian of a minor student.